hanhabesha/letter-to-god-mcp-server/SHARING_SUMMARY.md

-# 🚀 Your Bible Expert MCP Server is Ready for GitHub!
+# 🚀 Your Letter to God MCP Server is Ready for GitHub!

 ## ✅ What's Been Prepared